jessecambon/jessecambon.github.io/README.md

 * Installing the bundle: `bundle install`
 * Updating the bundle: `bundle update`

 * Ran into an issue with two versions of jekyll.
-Had to apt remove jekyll per https://github.com/jekyll/jekyll/issues/7088
+Had to apt remove jekyll per https://github.com/jekyll/jekyll/issues/7088 (ie. only install the gem)
 * Had to copy 'assets' and '_sass' folders from minima github (release file) into this repo to fix file not found errors

 #### Blogging with Jupyter Notebooks